 Classe Ouvrière Miel Brut du Printemps

-We receive a single shipment of Classe Ouvrière Miel Brut du Printemps each year, and this is the 2013 harvest.
-Thank you for your patience (and enthusiasm)!
+We receive a single shipment of Classe Ouvrière Miel Brut du Printemps each year, and the 2013 harvest has sold out.
+Thank you for your patience (and enthusiasm), if you sign up below we will let you know when we receive the 2014 shipment this fall.

 This is a honey that makes a strong first-impression.
 It comes in a massive 1-kilo, straight-sided, food service jar, and serves as an electric yellow beacon anywhere you place it.
 It is a rare, raw, seasonal honey produced strictly in the springtime by bee colonies kept by the Trigaux & Potvin families near the Canadian Gaspe' coastline.
 The honey is beautifully potent with a kiss of astringency, and whispers of saffron, vitamin C, cedar, and cotton candy.
 You'll notice a hint of sea salt on your lips long after tasting it.
 This honey is unbelievably fragrant, and it is thought that its overall potency comes from the particularly strong pollen produced by the maritime plants during the spring season.
 When people talk about products with terroir, there are few better examples.
 The texture is incredibly dense, nearly cheese-like.
 There are just 400 jars of this vintage produced.